 Herrera Beutler votes in favor of Violence Against Women Act extension

-U.S. Rep. Jaime Herrera Beutler, R-Camas, voted on Thursday in favor of both proposals to extend the federal Violence Against Women Act.
+U.S. Rep. Jaime Herrera Beutler, R-Camas, voted in favor of the Senate’s plan to reauthorize the Violence Against Women Act.